NUFE-AIAG/FGLIR/README.md

 ## Citation

+Please cite our paper if you use this dataset in your work:

 @article{Wang2020,
   title={From species to cultivar: Soybean cultivar recognition using joint leaf image patterns by multiscale sliding chord matching},
   author={Wang, Bin and Gao, Yongsheng and Yuan, Xiaohui and Xiong, Shengwu and Feng, Xianzhong},